Bloodhound Gang

-The Bloodhound Gang is an American rock band formed by James "Jimmy Pop" Franks and Michael "Daddy Long Legs" Bowe in 1992 in Quakertown, Pennsylvania.
+Bloodhound Gang is an American rock band formed by James "Jimmy Pop" Franks and Michael "Daddy Long Legs" Bowe in 1992 in King of Prussia, Pennsylvania.
 Its lineup since 2009 has consisted of Pop (vocals, guitar), "Evil" Jared Hasselhoff (bass), Daniel P. Carter (guitar), Harry "DJ Q-Ball" Dean Jr. (keyboards), and Adam "The Yin" Perry (drums).
-Pop is the sole constant member of the band.

-The band has sold over 6 million albums and is known for its crude and profane lyrics, comedic songs and music videos, and singles such as "The Bad Touch", "Fire Water Burn", "The Ballad of Chasey Lain", "Foxtrot Uniform Charlie Kilo", and "Uhn Tiss Uhn Tiss Uhn Tiss".
+The band is known for its crude and profane lyrics, comedic songs and music videos, and singles such as "The Bad Touch", "Fire Water Burn", "The Ballad of Chasey Lain", "Foxtrot Uniform Charlie Kilo", and "Uhn Tiss Uhn Tiss Uhn Tiss".

 History

 Origin and early days (1988–1995)

 The Bloodhound Gang's origin dates back to 1988, when rappers James "Jimmy Pop" Franks and Michael "Daddy Long Legs" Bowe formed the band Bang Chamber 8 with their Perkiomen Valley High School classmates Kevin Hennessey and Justin Ianelli.
 They released a four-song tape, Just Another Demo, in 1990 before Hennessey and Ianelli left the band, which was renamed to the Bloodhound Gang in 1992.
 The band's new name came from a segment on the 1980s PBS children's show 3-2-1 Contact that featured three young detectives solving mysteries and fighting crime.

 Unable to book shows anywhere else, the Bloodhound Gang first performed in the home of "Evil" Jared Hasselhoff, Pop's Temple University classmate who later became the band's bassist.
 Hasselhoff was given Schlitz beer and Marlboro cigarettes in exchange.
 The band handed out their first demo tape, also titled Just Another Demo, during these performances.
 When the floor caved in one night, the band began performing every month at CBGBs in New York City.
 When asked about the band's tenure at the club, Pop quipped that he had "seen cavemen with better clubs".

 In April 1994, the band released their second demo tape, The Original Motion Picture Soundtrack to Hitler's Handicapped Helpers.
 This resulted in a record deal with Cheese Factory Records.
 That summer, Pop had a small role in Kurt Fitzpatrick's short film The Chick That Was Naked (1995) and managed to get a Bloodhound Gang song on the soundtrack.
 In November, the Bloodhound Gang released their first EP, Dingleberry Haze.